Ratodero

-Ratodero (رتوديرو) is the capital of Ratodero Taluka, a sub-division of Larkana District in the Sindh province of Pakistan.
+Ratodero (رتوڈيرو) also known as Ratta Dera (رَتّا ڈیرہ) is the capital of Ratodero Taluka, a sub-division of Larkana District in the Sindh province of Pakistan.
 Situated some 28 km from the district capital Larkana.
 Since the independence of Pakistan, the city is known for its sweet products and handmade caps known as Sindhi topi.
 At present the principal trade of the town is that of paddy and rice, with many rice mills located here.

 Geography

 Ratodero is the administrative headquarters of the Taluka of the same name, and located on the way from Larkana to Shikarpur.
 As a regional transportation hub, many roads lead from Ratodero to surrounding towns and villages, such as Gharrhi Khairo, Jacobabad, Shahdad Kot, Kamber, MiroKhan, and Naudero.